Go Backpacking

 I've hung out with a couple of pro photographers during my travels, and one thing I've learned from them is to be confident in taking pictures.

-While I'm often intimidated or shy to take photos in certain places (especially when there are many people around), the pros know exactly what they're doing and quickly and discreetly shoot pictures confidently.
+While I'm often intimidated or shy about taking photos in certain places (especially when there are many people around), the pros know exactly what they're doing and shoot pictures quickly and discreetly.

-Being confident, not stuttering, and quick to press the shutter is a way to get memorable shots.
+Being confident, not stuttering, and pressing the shutter quickly are ways to get memorable shots.

-Observing these professional photographers in action has shown me the importance of confidence when using photography cameras, allowing for the capture of memorable shots even in busy environments.
+Observing these professional photographers in action has shown me the importance of confidence when using photography cameras, enabling them to capture memorable shots even in busy environments.

 Remember the details